Kequc/curry-map/README.md

 #=> Felicity is 31
 ```

-You can also keep things going if you want to with another CurryMap.
+You can also keep things going with another CurryMap.

 ```javascript
 const myFifthApi = CurryMap.deep(2, CurryMap({ run: ageify }))();